Helen Slater: Stage work

-In 1987, Slater co-founded the New York theater group, The Naked Angels, with Gina Gershon.
+In 1987, Slater co-founded the New York theater group, Naked Angels, with Gina Gershon.
 In 1991, she also co-founded, with her husband, Robert Watzke, the L.A. based theater group The Bubalaires.

-Slater appeared in two off-Broadway plays: "Almost Romance" and "Responsible Parties".
-She also starred in "The Big Deal" at the Pasadena Playhouse.
+Slater appeared in two off-Broadway plays: Almost Romance and Responsible Parties.
+She also starred in The Big Deal at the Pasadena Playhouse.

 Music career

 In 2003, she released the album, One of These Days, consisting of her original songs.
 The tracks were real-time recordings with Slater singing and playing piano, accompanied by six other musicians; no multitracking, editing, or dubbing was employed.
 In 2005, she released a second album, Crossword, which used the same recording approach as her first album.
 Both albums were produced by Phillip Swann.
 In 2008, Cortes Alexander recorded Slater's "Any Day Now" and "Love'll Come & Do Just That" on his album Swell.
+Since then, Slater has released four additional albums: Shine (2010), The Myth of Ancient Greece (2013) and The Ugly Duckling (2015), both made for children and Selkie (2019), an eleven-song concept album released as one continuous musical piece.

 Writing

-In 2010, Slater wrote a Supergirl story titled "A Hero's Journey" which appeared in the fiftieth issue of the fifth volume of the Supergirl comic book.
+In 2010, Slater wrote a Supergirl story, "A Hero's Journey", which appeared in the fiftieth issue of the fifth volume of the Supergirl comic book.